Sandrine-zen/Students-Dropout-and-Academic-Success-Dataset-/README.md

 The dataset used in this project is sourced from the Kaggle Dataset Repository:
 [Students Dropout and Academic Success](https://www.kaggle.com/datasets/mahwiz/students-dropout-and-academic-success-dataset).

-It contains student records** and features, including demographic information, academic performance, and enrollment details.
+It contains student records and features, including demographic information, academic performance, and enrollment details.
-The target column shows whether a student dropped out, graduated, or remained enrolled**.
+The target column shows whether a student dropped out, graduated, or remained enrolled.

 For this lab, I focused on three specific columns:
 - `curricular_units_1st_sem_grade` → average grade from the first semester